HsiangHung/Machine_Learning_Note/Bayesian_MCMC/README.md

 ### Coin-flipping example II: An unfair coin

 Now what will we see if the data implicitly hints the coin is unfair?
-Suppose we have data generated from 1000 Bernoulli trials but θ = 0.8:
+Suppose we have data generated from 1000 Bernoulli trials but $\theta = 0.8$:
 ```Python
 data = stats.bernoulli.rvs(0.8, size=1000)
 ```

-By the similar procesures, we can see the posterior is learned to have peak nearby θ = 0.8:
+By the similar procesures, we can see the posterior is learned to have peak nearby $\theta = 0.8$:

 ![Figure_2](images/Figure_2.png)